-INTRODUCTION
+INTRODUCTION -

-Roberttown is an inclusive primary, which places great emphasis on relationships and wellbeing.
+In line with our Mission Statement, Flockton CE First School is an inclusive Church of England (C) First School, which places great emphasis on relationships and wellbeing.
 We provide a first-class education to our students, so that all can achieve their potential.
-We do so in an open and transparent environment and welcome any feedback that we receive from parents, children and third parties; we also accept that not all feedback will be positive.
+We do so in an open and transparent environment and welcome any feedback that we receive from parents, students and third parties; we also accept that not all feedback will be positive.
 Where concerns are raised the school intends for them to be dealt with: